For more blog posts go to www.elysiumspassage.com and click MY BLOG

 On that post at the end are also several intriguing quotes by (mostly) quantum physicists from the 20th Century.

 So what was Blake going on about in this poem regarding Voltaire and Rousseau?

 Well, for one thing, both were forerunners among the rationalist/skeptics of the Enlightenment whereas he was more the mystic who saw the bigger (holy) picture.
 He wasn't against science, just the presumption that science could explain anything that had ultimate meaning since it deals within linear (flatland) perspectives of 'things/effects' rather than the divine causal essence of Spirit, which is often denied or dismissed by scientists.
 And so he considered this rationalism to be a mockery of the sacred... and perhaps it was, especially in the case of Voltaire.

 At least that's the way I understand Blake after years of reading his exceptional works of poetry.
 Not surprisingly, he was (like me), a big fan of Emanuel Swedenborg... at least for a time).

 This conflict of objective and subjective perspectives is discussed at length in the last part of ELYSIUM'S PASSAGE: SURREAL ADVENTURES, book two of the series where James takes a virtual journey into 'The Flatlands'.
-Also, on tis topic, the article I have posted on this blog called WHO HAD IT RIGHT? may be of interest, since it addresses these differences between Plato and Aristotle .
+Also, on this topic, the article I have posted on this blog called WHO HAD IT RIGHT? might be of interest since it addresses these differences between Plato and Aristotle.